bcgov/aps-infra-platform/documentation/style-guide.md

 !!!
 Note
     API Program Services documentation uses [mkdocs](https://www.mkdocs.org/) and the [mkdocs-techdocs-core plugin](https://github.com/backstage/mkdocs-techdocs-core).
 The [Material for mkdocs framework](https://squidfunk.github.io/mkdocs-material/reference/) appears to be the best reference for Markdown syntax for the current deployment.

-## Documentation formatting standards
+## General formatting standards

 ### Use upper camel case for API objects

 When you refer to an API object, use [UpperCamelCase](https://en.wikipedia.org/wiki/Camel_case), also known as Pascal case.
+Write the API object name as a single word.

 | Do | Don't |
 | -- | -----|